stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="directories"></a>
 ## Directories

-A Directory is a top-level storage containers of Accounts and Groups.
+A Directory is a top-level storage containers of `Accounts` and `Groups`.
 A Directory also manages security policies (like password strength) for the Accounts it contains.

+Additionally:

+* All `Accounts` within a directory have a unique email address and/or username.
+* All `Groups` within a directory have a unique name.

 Stormpath supports two types of Directories:

 1. Natively hosted ‘Cloud’ directories that originate in Stormpath and
 2. ‘Mirror’ directories that act as secure mirrors or replicas of existing directories outside of Stormpath, for example LDAP or Active Directory servers.

+{% docs info %}
+Directories are a more advanced feature of Stormpath.
+If you have a single application or multiple applications that access the same accounts, you usually only need a single directory, and you do not need to be concerned with creating or managing multiple directories.

+If however, your application(s) needs to support login for external 3rd party accounts like those in LDAP or Active Directory, or you have more complex account segmentation needs, directories will be a powerful tool to manage your application(s) user base.
+{% enddocs %}

 Directories can be used to cleanly manage segmented account populations.
 For example, you might use one Directory for company employees and another Directory for customers, each with its own security policies.
-You can [associate directories to applications](#account-store-mappings) (or groups within a directory) to allow its accounts to login to applications.
+You can [associate directories to applications](#account-store-mappings) (or groups within a directory) to allow the directory's accounts to login to applications.

+You can add as many directories of each type as you require.
+Adding or deleting accounts, groups and group memberships in directories affects ALL applications to which the directories are mapped as [account stores](#account-store-mappings).

+<a class="anchor" name="directory-mirror"></a>
+#### Mirror Directories

+Mirror directories are a big benefit to Stormpath customers who need LDAP or Active Directory accounts to be able to securely login to public web applications _without breaking corporate firewall policies_.
+Here is how they work:

+* After creating an LDAP or AD Directory in Stormpath, you download a Stormpath Agent.
+This is a simple standalone software application that you install behind the corporate firewall so it can communicate directly with the LDAP or AD server.
+* You configure the agent via LDAP filters to view only the accounts that you want to expose to your Stormpath-enabled applications.
+* The Agent will start synchronizing immediately, pushing this select data _outbound_ to Stormpath over a TLS (HTTPS) connection.
+* The synchronized accounts and groups appear in the Stormpath Directory.
+The accounts will be able to login to any Stormpath-enabled application [that you assign](#account-store-mappings).
+* When the Agent detects local LDAP or AD changes, additions or deletions to these specific accounts or groups, it will automatically propagate those changes to Stormpath to be reflected by your Stormpath-enabled applications.

+LDAP or Active Directory are still the 'system of record' or source of identity 'truth' for these accounts and groups.
+The big benefit is that your Stormpath-enabled applications still use the same convenient REST+JSON API - they do not need to know anything about LDAP, Active Directory or legacy connection protocols!

+{% docs tip %}
+The Stormpath Agent is **firewall friendly**: you do not need to open any inbound holes in your company firewall.
+The only requirement is that the Agent be able to make an _outbound_ HTTPS connection to https://api.stormpath.com
+{% enddocs %}

+Finally, note that accounts and groups in mirrored directories are automatically deleted when:

+* The original object is deleted from the LDAP or AD directory service.
+* The original LDAP/AD object information no longer matches the account filter criteria configured for the agent.
+* The LDAP/AD directory is deleted.

 <a class="anchor" name="directory"></a>
 ### Directory Resource